All about the Ainsworth Library

 When is library?

 SOMETHING NEW!
 Library time is now every week on a quarterly rotation.
 K-2 have library time with the teacher-librarian the first and third quarters while Grades 3-5 have second and fourth quarters.
 On the other quarters, students will have a quick check-out time with the library aide.
-The calendar lists the library lesson times.
-The check-out times will vary by the classroom teacher's schedule and will be posted when available, but the scheduled library lesson time will be the same each quarter.
+The calendar lists the specific library lesson times.
+The check-out only times will vary by the classroom teacher's schedule and will be posted when available, but the scheduled library lesson time will be the same each quarter.

 Please consider volunteering during your student's classtime - or whenever you have the time.
 We need extra help on Tuesdays, Thursdays and Fridays this year to shelf books so feel free to drop in!
 Volunteers shelve the books; sometimes check out books and do special projects.

 Library time serves two purposes: to help develop a love of reading and to help students become information experts.
 Students will learn about different parts of a book; genres; how to use reference materials; and how to find quality, reliable information on-line.
 Additionally, they will learn internet safety.

 How many books can I check out?

 Because we are a dual-language immersion school students are allowed to check out a larger number of books.
 The number of books allowed increases over time as students learn to be responsible library users.
 All Spanish classes will take out at least one book in Spanish.
 All 4th and 5th graders will take out at least one nonfiction book to help meet the Common Core Standard that requires that 50% of their reading is nonfiction.
 Book allowances will increase in over time.
 Here is how check out generally starts: